manmolecular/http-response-clustering/README.md

 docker-compose up
 ```
 The Jupyter notebook will be running on the `http://localhost:8888/<your-token-etc>`, follow the instructions from your terminal logs

+**Note:** this repository contains 2 Dockerfiles: one is based on the Debian default python image and another one based on the Alpine python image.
+You can choose a preferable variant via modifying `docker-compose.yml` file:
+replace `docker/debian/Dockerfile` string in `docker-compose.yml` file with `docker/alpine/Dockerfile`, if you want to build the image on the Alpine base.

+By default, the Debian python image will be built.
 ### Run on host
+Install the requirements and you are ready to go:
 ```
 pip3 install -r requirements.txt
 ```
-You can use the Jupyter Notebook or module itself directly with `interactive_cluster.ipynb` notebook:
+After that, you can use the Jupyter Notebook or module itself directly with `interactive_cluster.ipynb` notebook:
 ```
 jupyter notebook
 ```